 Also new to the brand are Jarlsberg Cheese Snacks, packaged cheese sticks which were cleverly hiding among the twigs of this centerpiece.
 At just 70 calories per snack, I threw a couple in my bag to take home!

 The party got pretty crowded, but if you had trouble getting close to the buffet, there were no worries, as passed hors d’oeuvres from Chef Bengtsson were also offered.

 Everything was so yummy!

 There was also a full bar with top shelf alcohol, and they would make any kind of drink you wanted.
 It was amazing!

 Cosmos and Wine made us feel fine!

 They were also serving authentic, chilled Aquavit (above, right).
-Aquavit (“Water of Life”) is an important part of Scandinavian drinking culture, where it is often drunk during festive gatherings, such as Christmas dinners and weddings, and as an aperitif.
+Aquavit (“Water of Life”) is an important part of Scandinavian Drinking Culture, where it is often enjoyed during festive gatherings, such as Christmas dinners and weddings, and as an aperitif.
 Although the recipes can vary, this Aquavit was vodka infused with cardamom and figs. It tasted like sweet fire.
 Skol!